Huainan Anhui, China Travel Guide

 Avoid engaging in any form of exploitation, like child labor.

-If you wish to give charitably, donate to reputable local charities or non-governmental organizations (NGOs) rather than giving money directly to beggars.
+If you wish to give charitably, contribute to reliable local non-profits or non-governmental organizations (NGOs) rather than giving money directly to beggars.